pedroalvesbatista/singularity-admindocs/configfiles.rst

 As a Singularity Administrator, you will have access to various configuration files, that will let you manage container resources, set security restrictions and configure network options etc, when installing Singularity across the system.
-All these files can be found in ``/usr/local/etc/singularity`` by default (though its location will obviously differ based on options passed during the installation).
+All these files can be found in ``/usr/local/etc/apptainer`` by default (though its location will obviously differ based on options passed during the installation).
 This page will describe the following configuration files and the various parameters contained by them.
 They are usually self documenting but here are several things to pay special attention to:

 -----------------
-singularity.conf
+apptainer.conf
 -----------------
-Most of the configuration options are set using the file ``singularity.conf`` that defines the global configuration for Singularity across the entire system.
+Most of the configuration options are set using the file ``apptainer.conf`` that defines the global configuration for Singularity across the entire system.
 Using this file, system administrators can have direct say as to what functions the users can utilize.
 As a security measure, for ``setuid`` installations of